YuriDelgado/employee_control_api/README.md

 ### Employee endpoints

-> Logged in as employee, you can only see the report of your check-ins/check-outs, this action require the employee to provide the date or the date range to get the information.
-As well as the Admin user, the Authirization Berer token is required at the headers for each request.
+> Logged in as employee, you can only see the report of your check-ins/check-outs, this action require the employee to provide the date or the date range to get the appropriate information.
+As well as the Admin user, the Authorization Berer token is required at the headers for each request.

-- employee attendances report
+- ##### Employee attendances report
 	+ requirement: logged as admin user
 	+ method: `GET`
 	+ URI: `/api/reports/employee_attendances`